SilkRose/Pony/stories/scrap-story/scrap-story.md

 The cashier typed the number into a machine, and a moment later bits started spitting out into a box.
 The bits kept coming for a long time.
 It was a lot of bits.

 It ended up filling two and a half boxes.
-The cashier gave Oxide back her receipt and the boxes of bits.
+The cashier gave Oxide her receipt and the boxes of bits.
 Oxide used her magic and carried them out to her wagon.
 She put the boxes in the wagon and looked at the receipt as she hooked herself to the wagon.

 > Manehatten Metal Inc.
 > 346 Copper Ct.